- Medication type: Antibiotic

 Neosporin Alternatives for Dogs

-Over the counter topical products should not be used for significant injuries and are not substitutes for appropriate veterinary care.
-If your pet has a large or deep wound, or a skin infection over a large area of the body, then it is best to avoid over the counter therapies and see your veterinarian for prescription medications.
+Over-the-counter topical products should not be used for significant injuries and are not substitutes for appropriate veterinary care.
+If your pet has a large or deep wound, or a skin infection over a large area of the body, then it is best to see your veterinarian.

-Your veterinarian may prescribe oral antibiotics, medicated shampoos, a stronger topical ointment, or other targeted treatments to help your dog heal more quickly.
+He or she may prescribe oral antibiotics, medicated shampoos, a stronger topical ointment, or other targeted treatments to help your dog heal more quickly.
+For extensive or severe skin infections and wounds, a topical therapy like Silver Honey could be used in combination with oral antibiotics.

 Editorial credit for featured image: ZikG / Shutterstock.com